Salon Business Plan Template: How-To Guide + Example

 • Restrooms

-The retail location has 10 dedicated parking spots which should suffice even in peak hours.
+The retail location has 10 dedicated parking spots which should suffice even in peak business hours.

 III.
 Industry Analysis

-[Company Name] competes against small, individually owned hair salons and barber shops, and against major regional or national chains.
-There are over 450,000 registered salons in the United States, a figure that reflects the hair cutting needs of 300 million people.
+[Salon Name] competes against small, individually owned hair salons and barber shops, and major regional or national chains.
+There are over 450,000 registered salons in the United States, a figure that reflects the hair-cutting needs of 300 million people.

-The hair salon industry is a fragmented one, as the 50 largest companies only hold 15% of the market, which is estimated to grow to more than $35 billion in three years.
-This bodes well for [Company Name]; since there are no truly dominant competitors, barriers to entry are not as high as many other industries, and a start-up can expect to have success in this growing market.
-There is plenty of room in the industry particularly for well-placed local salons that cater to specific geographic and demographic customer niches.
-Smaller hair salons can easily develop loyal clienteles that enable them to compete and succeed against industry giants; in this industry, size does not necessarily mean an advantage, which bodes well for [Company name].
+The salon industry is a fragmented one, as the 50 largest companies only hold 15% of the market, which is estimated to grow to more than $35 billion in three years.
+This bodes well for [Salon Name]; since there are no truly dominant competitors, barriers to entry are not as high as in many other industries, and a start-up can expect to have success in this growing market.
+There is plenty of room in the industry, particularly for well-placed local salons that cater to specific geographic and demographic customer niches.
+Smaller hair salons can easily develop a loyal clientele that enables them to compete and succeed against industry giants; in this industry, size does not necessarily mean an advantage, which bodes well for [Salon Name].

-The largest competitor in the hair salon industry is Regis Corporation, which is affiliated with more than 8,000 locations across the continent.
+The largest competitor in the salon industry is Regis Corporation, which is affiliated with more than 8,000 locations across the continent.
 Their business model uses a combination of franchising and corporate ownership, along with several different brand names at different market positions.
-Regis tends to maintain central control of its higher-end locations, and franchise its discount hair cutters.
+Regis tends to maintain central control of its higher-end locations and franchise its discount hair salons.

 Industry Trends

-The industry in which [Company Name] will compete is experiencing a number of different trends.
+The industry in which [Salon Name] will compete is experiencing a number of different trends.

 Market-level trends: